zengjixiang/jina/docs/concepts/client/send-receive-data.md

 (request-size-client)=
 ## Send data in batches

-Especially during indexing, a Client can send up to thousands or millions of Documents to a {class}`~jina.Flow`.
+Especially during indexing, a Client can send up to thousands or millions of Documents to a {class}`~jina-serve.Flow`.
 Those Documents are internally batched into a `Request`, providing a smaller memory footprint and faster response times thanks to {ref}`callback functions <callback-functions>`.